Laurence Olivier: 1968–1974

 Olivier had intended to step down from the directorship of the National Theatre at the end of his first five-year contract, having, he hoped, led the company into its new building.
-By 1968 because of bureaucratic delays construction work had not even begun, and he agreed to serve for a second five-year term.
+By 1968, because of bureaucratic delays, construction work had not even begun, and he agreed to serve for a second five-year term.
 His next major role, and his last appearance in a Shakespeare play, was as Shylock in The Merchant of Venice, his first appearance in the work.
 (Note: With the exception of a walk-on role in a matinée performance of scenes from the play in 1926, with Thorndike as Portia.)
 He had intended Guinness or Scofield to play Shylock, but stepped in when neither was available.
 The production by Jonathan Miller, and Olivier's performance, attracted a wide range of responses.
 Two different critics reviewed it for The Guardian: one wrote "this is not a role which stretches him, or for which he will be particularly remembered"; the other commented that the performance "ranks as one of his greatest achievements, involving his whole range".

-In 1969 Olivier appeared in two war films, portraying military leaders.
-He played Field Marshal French in the First World War film Oh!
-What a Lovely War, for which he won another BAFTA award, followed by Air Chief Marshal Hugh Dowding in Battle of Britain.
-In June 1970 he became the first actor to be created a peer for services to the theatre.
+In 1969, Olivier appeared in two war films, portraying military leaders.
+He played Field Marshal John French in the World War I film Oh!
+What a Lovely War, for which he won another BAFTA Award, followed by Air Chief Marshal Hugh Dowding in Battle of Britain.
+In June 1970, he became the first actor to be created a peer for services to the theatre.
 Although he initially declined the honour, Harold Wilson, the incumbent prime minister, wrote to him, then invited him and Plowright to dinner, and persuaded him to accept.